-While the drive to improve economy, and thereby emissions, along with driver, passenger and pedestrian safety is laudable, what does it do to help improve driver skills?
-It’s similar to using spell check on a computer, which removes the need to be able to spell properly, but doesn’t prevent the use of a correctly spelt, incorrectly used word.
+While the drive to improve the economy, and thereby emissions, along with the driver, passenger and pedestrian safety is laudable, what does it do to help improve driver skills?
+It’s similar to using spell check on a computer, which removes the need to be able to spell properly but doesn’t prevent the use of a correctly spelt, incorrectly used word.

 Truck technology is moving towards GPS-controlled throttle actions where the vehicle will ‘know’ where the hills are and automatically reduce the throttle openings before a crest in order to allow the truck’s momentum to carry it over the top and then coast downhill until the engine is required to maintain speed.
 Ironically when learning to drive many of us were told that to ‘coast’ in neutral – often referred to the ‘silent seventh’ or ‘God’s overdrive’ in the trucking world – was in fact illegal according to the Highway Code.
 Truck manufacturers have obviously found a legal way around that one.

 There are also several questions to ask when considering what this technology means for the new and used markets.

 First, what is there left for the driver to do?
 It would appear on first glance that the only item that remains under his complete control is the steering wheel, but current research into road trains might even remove that control for part of some journeys.
 After all, why use the brake or throttle pedals when adaptive cruise will stop the vehicle if necessary, and clutch pedals were dispensed with on most trucks some years ago.
 Perhaps this is why driver alertness devices have been invented…

 Second, if such an electronic device fails, could this result in a VOSA roadside prohibition order?
 Also, where will an operator take his vehicle for repair?
 Probably to the nearest expensive franchised truck dealer which will be the only ones with the necessary diagnostic equipment and knowledge.